 Kukulkan is one of the most important deities in the Maya religion and means something like “feathered serpent”.
 Since the indigenous peoples in Mesoamerica have influenced each other, similar gods can be found there.
 For example, the Aztecs know the god of the feathered serpent under the name Quetzalcoatl.

 On the left side of the pyramid you can see two serpent heads at the level of the lower stones.
 They belong to a phenomenon that was discovered only in the eighties.
-The pyramid of Kukulkan is so brilliant calibrated that, when day and night have the same length, an impressive spectacle takes place.
+The pyramid of Kukulkan is so brilliantly calibrated, that when day and night have the same length, an impressive spectacle takes place.
 Every year around March 21 and September 22, the god Kukulkan descends the steps of the temple in a play of light and shadow.
 Because at sunset, the shadows form the body of a snake crawling down the stairs.
 The spectacle is so impressive that it is now copied with light effects at night.
 There are theories that the goal of the god is the holy cenote, which is about 300 meters straight ahead.
 There numerous human sacrifices were found, which were probably mainly given to honor the rain god Chaac.

 Chichen Itza – small but beautiful